 - Finally, chart an efficient path to hit the sales you most want to visit

 - Don’t recognize the road?
-Mapquest it!
+Google Map it on your phone!

 After charting a course for your treasure-hunt, it’s time to get down to business.
 Here are several tips and tricks I’ve learned to get what you want and pay what you want.

 ☀YARD SALE TIPS☀